Fermium/data-chan/docs/docs/IN_packets/measure.md

 #### NONREALTIME

-In a NONREALTIME measure time and millis fields are unused, the host will replace their values with its timestamp and millis upon receipt.
+In a NONREALTIME measure both time and millis fields are unused, the host will replace their values with its timestamp and millis upon receipt.

 #### OFFSET_REALTIME

-In a OFFSET_REALTIME measure time and millis refers to the moment the datalogging procedure started.
+In an OFFSET_REALTIME measure time and millis refers to the moment the data-logging procedure started.

 #### REALTIME

-In a REALTIME measure time and millis contains the correct values.
+In a REALTIME measure both time and millis contains the correct values.

-This is useful if you have a long-running system with it's own [RTC](https://en.wikipedia.org/wiki/Real-time_clock) that may have only occasional connection to the host.
+This is useful if you have a long-running system with it's own [RTC](https://en.wikipedia.org/wiki/Real-time_clock) that may have a infrequent connection to the host.

 #### PROGRESSIVE